wildlyinaccurate/bbc-news-slack/code-of-conduct.md

 ## Message retention

-Because this is a free slack account, we have restricted scrollback, but Slack--the company--retains complete logs of all channels and direct messages back to the creation of Design Systems Slack.
+Because this is a free slack account, we have restricted scrollback, but Slack--the company--retains complete logs of all channels and direct messages back to the creation of the BBC News Slack.
 Slack is a U.S. company and therefore subject to subpoenas from U.S. courts.
 Our logs may be subject to subpoena and could become public as part of legal proceedings.

 ## Privacy

 **Please be mindful that things you say here may at some point become public**.
-This is a public slack.
+This is a not public slack, but it is not unimaginable that a Freedom Of Information request could result in our channel logs being made public.
 Please exercise caution and refrain from sharing sensitive information that could harm you or others if it became public.

 ## Credits and license